On dynamically convex contact manifolds and filtered symplectic homology: Introduction

 Let $(W, \lda)$ be a Liouville domain, meaning that $(W, d\lda)$ is an exact symplectic manifold with boundary and the Liouville vector field $X$, determined by $\iota_{X} d\lda = \lda$, is pointing outward along the boundary $\p W$.
 The Liouville form $\lda$ induces a contact form $\alpha := \lda|_{\p W}$ on $\p W$.
 In this case, we say $(W, \lda)$ is a \emph{Liouville filling} of $(\p W, \xi)$.
 Throughout the paper, we will assume that $(W, \lda)$ is topologically simple, i.e. the inclusion $\p W \rightarrow W$ is $\pi_1$-injective and $c_1(TW) = 0$; see Remark \ref{rem: globalassumption}.
 A typical example is the \emph{standard symplectic ball} $ B^{2n} : = \{\mathbf{x}+ i\mathbf{y} \in \C^n \;|\; ||\mathbf{x}||^2 + ||\mathbf{y}||^2 \leq 1\}$ with the Liouville form $ \lda_{\st} : = \frac{1}{2}(\mathbf{x} \text{d} \mathbf{y} - \mathbf{y} \text{d} \mathbf{x})$.
 The Liouville vector field here is given by the radial field $\frac{1}{2}(\mathbf{x}\p_{\mathbf{x}} + \mathbf{y}\p_{\mathbf{y}})$, and the boundary $\p B^{2n} = S^{2n-1}$ with the induced contact structure $\xi_{\st} : = \ker \alpha_{\st}$, where $\alpha_{\st} = \lda_{\st}|_{S^{2n-1}}$, is called the \emph{standard contact sphere}.

 The standard contact sphere $(S^{2n-1}, \xi_{\st})$ has two special properties which are of our main interest in this paper.
 First of all, it admits a \emph{dynamically convex} contact form $\alpha_{\st}$.
 Roughly speaking, this means that the periodic orbits of the associated Reeb dynamics satisfy a certain Conley--Zehnder index constraint, which can be seen as a symplectic counterpart of geometric convexity as in \cite{HWZ}.
 See Definition \ref{def: DC}.
-The other notable property of $(S^{2n-1}, \xi_{\st})$ is about the symplectic topology of fillings: The symplectic homology, which is a powerful symplectic invariant, of any Liouville filling is vanishing by Seidel--Smith \cite[Corollary 6.5]{Sei08}.
+The other notable property of $(S^{2n-1}, \xi_{\st})$ is about the symplectic topology of fillings: The symplectic homology, which is a powerful symplectic invariant, of any Liouville filling vanishes by Seidel--Smith \cite[Corollary 6.5]{Sei08}.
 This for example includes the case of the standard symplectic ball.
 See Section \ref{sec: SH} for a brief description on symplectic homology and \cite{BO_MB} for more details.

 Those properties seem significantly restrict symplectic and contact topology of Liouville domains and its contact boundary.
-To the authors knowledge, no other examples of fillable contact manifolds with the two properties are known, while there are examples of dynamically convex contact manifolds (in an appropriate sense) with fillings whose symplectic homology is not vanishing; e.g. see \cite{AbMa17}.
-Moreover, in \cite[Theorem 1.1]{Zh20}, it is proved in high dimensions that once a dynamically convex contact manifold admits a Liouville filling with vanishing symplectic homology, then every Liouville filling has vanishing symplectic homology.
+To the authors knowledge, no other examples of fillable contact manifolds with the two properties are known, while there are examples of dynamically convex contact manifolds (in an appropriate sense) with fillings whose symplectic homology vanishes; e.g. see \cite{AbMa17}.
+Moreover, in \cite[Theorem 1.1]{Zh20}, it is proved in high dimensions that once a dynamically convex, even in a weak sense, contact manifold admits a Liouville filling with vanishing symplectic homology, then every Liouville filling has vanishing symplectic homology.

 The main question of this paper is the following. \begin{question*} How strongly do the dynamical convexity and the fillability characterize contact topological and dynamical aspects of the standard contact sphere? \end{question*}